SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationRecordFormat.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationRecordFormat
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationRecordFormat

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::Application.RecordFormat resource property to the template
+Adds an AWS::KinesisAnalytics::Application.RecordFormat resource property to the template.
+Describes the record format and relevant mapping information that should be applied to schematize the records on the stream.

 ## SYNTAX